tektronix/tm_devices/CONTRIBUTING.md

         pre-commit install
         ```

+4. Check to see if there are any [open issues](https://github.com/tektronix/tm_devices/issues) or [pull requests](https://github.com/tektronix/tm_devices/pulls) that are related to the change you wish to make.

+5. Create or update an [issue](https://github.com/tektronix/tm_devices/issues) to track the status of your change.

-4. Use `git` to create a branch for local development and make your changes:
+6. Use `git` to create a branch for local development and make your changes:

     ```console
     git checkout -b name-of-your-bugfix-or-feature
     ```

-5. Update the **Unreleased** section in the [CHANGELOG](./CHANGELOG.md) using the proper format.
+7. Update the **Unreleased** section in the [CHANGELOG](./CHANGELOG.md) using the proper format.

-6. When you're done making changes, check that your changes conform to any code
+8. When you're done making changes, check that your changes conform to any code
     formatting requirements and pass any tests.

     !!! note